rtorrent-community/rtorrent-docs/docs/cmd-ref.rst

 The reference chapter lists all relevant XMLRPC and ‘private’ commands provided by *rTorrent* with a short explanation.
-See the :doc:`scripting` on how to combine them into meaningful command sequences.
+See the :doc:`scripting` on how to combine them into meaningful command sequences, and :ref:`xmlrpc-api` for some general hints on using the XMLRPC API

 **Use the search box** in the sidebar to find specific commands, or the :ref:`search`.